kinreven/emacs/.emacs.d/elpa/git-commit-mode-readme.txt

 to the guidelines for commit messages (see http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-Highlight the first line (aka "summary") specially if it exceeds 54 characters.
+Highlight the first line (aka "summary") specially if it exceeds 50 characters (configurable using `git-commit-summary-max-length').

-Enable `auto-fill-mode' and set the `fill-column' to 72 according to the aforementioned guidelines.
+Enable `auto-fill-mode' and set the `fill-column' to 72 according to the aforementioned guidelines (configurable using `git-commit-fill-column').

 Headers